logos-co/logos-core-poc/docs/specs.md

 The Core Manager is a built‑in module that exposes the core’s lifecycle and plugin management functions over the same RPC mechanism.

 It implements the general `PluginInterface` and registers itself under the name core_manager.
 Applications or other modules can call into the Core Manager to start the core, set the plug‑in directory, load or unload modules and introspect module methods without linking against the C API.
 This makes it possible to manage the core entirely through RPC.

+Because the Core Manager lives inside the core process and is not deployed as a standalone plugin binary, `logos-cpp-generator` cannot introspect it at build time.
+Instead, the generator always emits a pre-defined `CoreManager` wrapper and adds it to the `LogosModules` umbrella so SDK consumers consistently have typed access to lifecycle and plugin-management APIs.

 **Responsibilities**:
 - **Core lifecycle control**: The core manager exposes `initialize()`, `setPluginsDirectory()`, `start()` and `cleanup()` methods which internally call the corresponding C API functions (`logos_core_set_plugins_dir`, `logos_core_start`, `logos_core_cleanup`) to set up and shut down the core